 “Clear, effective, balanced, stable communication.
 Consistenly makes solid, unrushed decisions.
 Overall quite good, especially for a new manager.”— CTO of Rigetti Computing

-Built out an enterprise search platform using Elasticsearch and Spark which saved $1M in operating costs over the legacy system.
+Lead engineer on the Enterprise Platform (EP) team.
+Built an enterprise search platform using Elasticsearch and Spark which led to a 10x decrease in operating costs over the legacy system.
+Led team to migrate Sales Navigator from a legacy system to EP which enabled an 8 figure sales deal.
 Led API development of LinkedIn Lookup, which was an spin-off mobile app specifically for connecting with coworkers.
 Also worked on the development of campaign manager which advertisers used to manage $400M+ worth of ad campaigns across LinkedIn's apps.

 “What really sets Steven apart is his ability to analyze and question our fundamental approaches to how we write code at LinkedIn, and explore different ways to increase the productivity of all of our engineers.”— Senior Staff Engineer at LinkedIn

 Encore was an iPhone app designed around the memories created at live music shows.
-I founded this as part of The Next 36 startup accelerator program, which included both venture funding and a subset of MBA classes from the University of Toronto.
+Founded this as part of The Next 36 startup accelerator program, which included both venture funding and a subset of MBA classes from the University of Toronto.

 The app was eventually shut down but screenshots can still be viewed in the press package.